0xbharath/python-for-system-administration/python_essentials/package_management.md

+# Python package management

 One of the great things about Python is the wide range of third party libraries that are available.
-When ever you are building a solution in Python it is always better approach to look for pre-existing libraries, chances are that there is already a library that does what you intend to do.
+When ever you are building a solution in Python it is always a good idea to look for any pre-existing libraries, chances are that there is already a library that does what you intend to do.

 Understanding the Python packaging ecosystem could be a little tricky for a new Python developer.
 Let's take a look at how to download and install Python packages.
-There are multiple ways of installing externl packages, but we'll stick to recommended way of doing it, using [pip](https://pip.pypa.io/en/stable/)
+There are multiple ways of installing external packages, but we'll stick to recommended way of doing it, using [pip](https://pip.pypa.io/en/stable/).

-# pip
+## pip

 [pip documentation](https://pip.pypa.io)

 - pip is a tool for installing Python packages from the Python Package Index(PyPI).
 - Python Package Index is a repository of software for the Python programming language.

-## Installing pip
+#### Installing pip

 [pip installation guide](https://pip.pypa.io/en/stable/installing/)